craftablescience/ChiraEngine/README.md

 A fully customizable (and heavily work-in-progress) game engine written in C++17.

 ## Features
-There may be more that I have missed, but:
+To summarize the major features:
-- Native Windows and Linux support (OpenGL 4.6 core)
+- Native Windows and Linux support (OpenGL 4.5 Core)
 - As extensible as possible: register custom logging hooks, scripting providers, sound providers, etc.
 - Robust resource loading and management, and custom resource providers can be registered
 - Hassle-free Discord Rich Presence